David Janicke, Ph.D., ABPP

 (Ph.D.
 2001, Virginia Polytechnic Institute and State University)

 David Janicke, Ph.D., is a Professor in the Department of Clinical and Health Psychology at the University of Florida.
 He received his doctorate in Clinical Psychology from Virginia Tech in 2001 and completed a postdoctoral fellowship in pediatric psychology at Cincinnati Children’s Hospital.
 He is a Fellow of APA Division 54 and is the PI on multiple NIH and Medicaid funded trials examining the effectiveness of community-based behavioral family interventions for addressing obesity in underserved and at-risk youth.
-He serves on the executive committee for the Society of Pedaitric Psychology (APA Division 54) for six years and is currently on the editorial board for the Journal of Pediatric Psychology.
+He served on the executive committee for the Society of Pediatric Psychology (APA Division 54) for six years and is currently on the editorial board for the Journal of Pediatric Psychology.
 He has also been the co-editor for multiple special issues of the Journal of Pediatric Psychology.
-Dr. Janicke has served on multiple NIDDK special emphasis grant review panels.
+Dr. Janicke has served on multiple NIDDK special emphasis and other NIH grant review panels.